-The New Life House Education Track is designed to help the young men in New Life House find the best academic path possible based on their strengths, interests, and goals.
+The New Life House Education Track is designed to help the young men at our Sober Living in Torrance find the best academic path possible based on their strengths, interests, and goals.
 After building their foundation inside of the house, the young men become eligible to participate in the Education Track.

 This is a supplementary tutoring, guidance, and mentorship program within the standard New Life House programming.
 When a young man begins, he meets with our Director of Education, and takes a range of assessments to determine where his strengths, as well as interests lie.
 From there, we work with him and his family to help determine which one of the available tracks is the best fit.
 There are a variety of options with different costs, lengths and requirements that each result in a range of different career and job options.

 Meet the Director of Education for New Life House

 Alexander Salman is the Director of Education for New Life House.
 He holds a Master’s degree in Business Administration and a Master of Public Health degree from Johns Hopkins University.
 Alex has a great deal of experience in several occupational fields.
 He has worked as a mentor, a career development consultant, and an interviewing guide for his peers at Johns Hopkins University.